 Let the onions, garlic, chili pepper, and anchovies saute for a few minutes, then add a 28oz can petite diced tomatoes and 3 cups water to the skillet.

-Finish ‘er off with 12oz rotini pasta and 1/2 teaspoon salt.
+Finish ‘er off with 12oz gluten-free or regular rotini pasta and 1/2 teaspoon salt.

 Slap a lid on the skillet, turn the heat up to high, then bring the liquid to a boil.

-Turn the heat down ever so slightly to maintain a vigorous simmer, not a boil, and cook the pasta for 10-12 minutes, stirring often, until it’s just under al dente.
+Turn the heat down ever so slightly to maintain a vigorous simmer, not a boil, and cook the pasta according to package directions, stirring often, until it’s just under al dente.
 The pasta will continue to cook in the heat of the pan so make sure it’s just shy of cooked at this point!